Astros vs. Twins Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 47 hits with seven doubles, a triple, six home runs, 28 walks and 27 RBI.
-He's also stolen one base.
+- Alex Bregman has collected 48 hits with seven doubles, a triple, six home runs and 28 walks.
+He has driven in 27 runs with one stolen base.

-- Bregman has picked up at least one hit in four games in a row.
-During his last five outings he is batting .350 with two doubles, a walk and four RBI.
+- Bregman heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .381 with two doubles and four RBI.

 Bregman Recent Games